ericxiao251/spark-syntax/src/Chapter 1 - Basics/Section 1 - Useful Material.md

 ### Spark API Documents
-I always find myself referencing the `PySpark API` documentations and have it opened as a seperate browser at work.
+I always find myself referencing the `PySpark API` documentation and have it opened as a seperate browser at work.
 A majority of your Spark application will be written with the functions found in the document.

 It can be found with this link (I suggest you bookmark it 😀):